Women in Senior Leadership

 Director of Neuro-Ophthalmology, Department of Ophthalmology

-Shira S. Simon, MD, MBA, director of Neuro-Ophthalmology in the Department of Ophthalmology and an assistant professor of Ophthalmology and of the Ken & Ruth Davee Department of Neurology.
+Shira S. Simon, MD, MBA, director of Neuro-Ophthalmology in the Department of Ophthalmology and an associate professor of Ophthalmology and of the Ken & Ruth Davee Department of Neurology.
 She earned her joint MD/MBA degrees at Harvard University and completed her residency at McGaw Medical Center of Northwestern University and a fellowship at University of Iowa Hospitals.

 Tanya Simuni, MD